Ismael-madou/Interface-restauration/README.md

 - Implement an interactive UI for customer use
 - Optimize allergen labeling for better readability
 - Enhance visualization for improved data interpretation
+## Source 📚

+The dataset describes the composition of the menus offered by the City of Antibes.
+It details the composition of the menus by listing the different dishes that make them up and indicates the descriptive elements relating to the origin of the dishes.
+You can access the database via the link : https://www.data.gouv.fr/fr/datasets/menus-de-la-restauration-collective-de-la-ville-dantibes/

 ## Authors <a name="auteurs"></a>

 This project was developed by 4 students from the “Statistique pour l'Evaluation et la Prévision” (SEP) master's program at the University of Reims Champagne-Ardenne (class of 2024-2025).